awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

 ## Step 1: Create the custom runbook<a name="automation-walk-document-builder-create"></a>

-Use the following procedure to create a custom runbook that launches an EC2 instance and waits for the instance status check to change to `ok`\.
+Use the following procedure to create a custom runbook that launches an Amazon EC2 instance and waits for the instance status check to change to `ok`\.

 **Tip**
 If you copy and paste values from this walkthrough into Document Builder, such as parameter names and handler names, make sure to delete any leading or trailing spaces added to the text value you enter\.